ninjatronic/angular-kinvey/README.md

 * If you think there is something missing or have discovered a bug please [open an issue](https://github.com/ninjatronic/angular-kinvey/issues/new)
 * If you want to submit code to the project, please [fork the repo](https://github.com/ninjatronic/angular-kinvey/fork) and submit a pull request

 You can check the [project milestones](https://github.com/ninjatronic/angular-kinvey/issues/milestones?with_issues=yes) for an idea of the development roadmap.

 ### Tooling for Development

 This project uses Grunt for tooling.
 The toolbelt dependencies are managed by NPM and the production  dependencies are managed by Bower.
+Bower dependencies are automatically installed after an npm installation.
 To develop, fork this repo and clone the code, then...

 ```
 npm install
-bower install
 ```

 Unit and scenario tests are run with `grunt test`.
 To run only unit tests use `grunt testUnit`.
 To build the minified